MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ## Dockerfile

 Through the last exercise, a container was manually created, modified, and then captured into a new container image.
 Docker includes a method for automating this process, using what is called a dockerfile.
-This exercise will have identical results as the last, however this time the process will be completley automated.
+This exercise will have identical results as the last, however this time the process will be completely automated.

 ### Create IIS Image

-On the container host, create a directory `c:\build’, and in this directory create a file named `dockerfile`.
+On the container host, create a directory `c:\build`, and in this directory create a file named `dockerfile`.

 ```powershell
 powershell new-item c:\build\dockerfile -Force
 ```

 Copy the following text into the dockerfile.
-These commands will instruct Docker to create a new image, using `windosservercore` as the base, and include the modifications specified with `RUN`.
+These commands instruct Docker to create a new image, using `windosservercore` as the base, and include the modifications specified with `RUN`.
 For more information on Dockerfiles, see the [Dockerfile reference at docker.com](http://docs.docker.com/engine/reference/builder/).

 ```powershell
 FROM windowsservercore